To properly care for your golf/utility car, we recommend the following care and maintenance guidelines…

 RECOMMENDED REGULAR SERVICE

-On an annual basis, have a Mile High Golf Cars technician run a complete inspection of your car.
+On an annual basis, have a Five Star Golf Cars technician run a complete inspection of your car.

 Clean windshield with a soft towel or chamois and water only.
 If necessary, use a mild soap.
 Plexiglass can scratch very easily.
 DON’T USE WINDEX.